How to Make Homemade Spray to Keep Cats From Eating Plants: 8 Simple Steps

 Why Do Cats Chew Houseplants?

 Another popular theory on why cats eat houseplants is boredom.
-If cats don’t have toys to keep their attention or other fun activities, your houseplants may become a target.
+If cats do not have toys to keep their attention or other fun activities, your houseplants may become a target.
 Leaves of plants wiggle in the wind.
 When your kitty sees this, their natural curiosity is going to lead them to your plants.

 The 4 Other Ways to Save Your Houseplants